bstachmann/git-workshop/markdown-git-uebungen/loesung-intro-hallo-welt-en.md

 <pre><code>myrepo $ <b>cd ..</b><br><br><br></code></pre>

-## Solution zu Step 3 - ⭐ Wo liegt das Repository
+## Solution zu Step 3 - ⭐ Where is the repository

-Untersuchen Sie das Verzeichnis.
+Examine the directory.
-Wo liegt wohl das Git-Repository?
-Was enthält es?
+Where is the Git repository located?
+What does it contain?

     $ ll -a
     $ ll .git/